-May, 2021 ✓ Applicants submit their applications.
-May, 2021 ✓ IMLS checks the applications for eligibility and completeness.
-May, 2021 √ IMLS identifies available reviewers with appropriate expertise and assigns reviewers to evaluate each application.
-June, 2021 ongoing Reviewers receive access to the applications, evaluate them, and complete their reviews and scores.
-July, 2021 IMLS reviews all information from field reviewers.
-July, 2021 IMLS staff members review the financial information for each potential grantee.
-July-August, 2021 IMLS staff members recommend proposals for funding to the IMLS Director, who has the authority to make final funding decisions.
-August, 2021 IMLS makes awards.
+April ✓ Applicants submit their applications.
+April ✓ IMLS checks the applications for eligibility and completeness.
+April - May √ IMLS identifies available reviewers with appropriate expertise and assigns reviewers to evaluate each application.
+May - June ongoing Reviewers receive access to the applications, evaluate them, and complete their reviews and scores.
+June IMLS holds panels to discuss the applications reviews all information from field reviewers.
+July IMLS staff members review the financial information for each potential grantee.
+July-August IMLS staff members recommend proposals for funding to the IMLS Director, who has the authority to make final funding decisions.
+August IMLS makes awards.
 Whether or not they have received an award, all applicants receive anonymous copies of the panel reviews.
 IMLS also sends notification of the awards to each participating reviewer.